mateuszk098/python-learning-notes/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/mateuszk098/python_learning_tools)

-**That is a place to where you get through Python from beginning up to the end.**
+**That is a place where you get through Python from beginning up to the end.**

 ## **What can you find here? 🐍**